$M^2$ as a Quantitative Measure for Beam Quality: Preliminaries

 These equations form the foundation of our subsequent analysis.
-Equations \eqref{sol1} and \eqref{sol2} were already described by A. E. Siegman in 1990\,\cite{Siegman:1990}, opening up the world of $M^2$-measurements not only for fundamental Gaussian beams, but also for beams composed of arbitrary higher-order modes.
+Equations \eqref{sol1} and \eqref{sol2} were already described by A. E. Siegman in 1990\,\cite{Siegman:1990}, opening up the world of $M^2$-measurements not only for fundamental Gaussian beams, but also for beams composed of an arbitrary superposition of higher-order modes.